roblaing/webgames/ricerocks/README.md

 return a value, it doesn't matter.

 <h4>Specific event properties</h4>

+In Erlang jargon, the value of the event would be called a <em>message</em>.
+Unlike Erlang, JavaScript allows variables to be overwitten, so instead of responding with a <em>message</em>, as in the above example, the event can be communicated to the listening loop by writing to variables which it reads.

 Something I discovered refactoring my old code is that the keyCode attribute for
 <a href="https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent">keyboad events</a> is deprecated,